pearcej/complex/_sources/AlgorithmAnalysis/AlgorithmAnalysisExamples.rst

 If you have 6 or 12 cores, you can just multiply by three or six, but that is clearly not going to help us a lot.

 What if we use a super computer?
-Summit is the fastest supercomputer in the world that can deliver 200 petaflops at peak.
+Summit is the fastest supercomputer in the world and can deliver as much as 200 petaflops at peak.
 This is equivalent to 200 quadrillion floating-point operations per second.
 Since a quadrillion is a million billion, Summit is 40 million times faster than the fastest regular processors.
 However, 8,632,094,630,278.3 years is clearly still